openshift-online/ocm-cli/README.md

 server.
 Using multiple servers therefore requires having to log in and out a lot or the ability to utilize multiple config files.
 The latter functionality is provided with the `OCM_CONFIG` environment variable.
-If running `ocm login` was successfull in both cases, the `ocm whoami` commands will return different
+If running `ocm login` was successful in both cases, the `ocm whoami` commands will return different
 results:

 ```